julia-dizhak/movie-app/README.md

 Props are how we pass data around React.

-### Lesson 3: display output in React with a render method
+### Lesson 3: display output in React with a render method.
 How to structure JSX in a React component.
 ReactDOM.render() method return DOM representation of component.

-### Lesson 4: set properties on React Components
+### Lesson 4: set properties on React Components.
 We can pass data into component by using props.

 typechecking with propTypes